More About the Export Sales Reporting Program

 Why the Program was Created

-Before the program was established, it was difficult for the public to obtain information on exports until the products were actually shipped.
+Before the program was established, it was difficult for the public to obtain information on export sales until the products were actually shipped.
 The program helps facilitate price stability by guaranteeing that everyone has access to the same information at the same time.

 How the Program Works

 The commodities covered by the Export Sales Reporting Program have been selected for monitoring by Congressional action or through consultations between USDA and organizations that represent commodity producers and traders.
-The Secretary of Agriculture has the authority to add any commodity that the Secretary wishes to the list of commodities that are monitored.
+The Secretary of Agriculture has the authority to add any commodity to the list of those monitored.

-About 370 exporters report on a weekly basis via online, fax and e-mail, with approximately 1,300 data entries each week.
+Approximately 500 exporters report on a weekly basis online or via fax or e-mail, with approximately 1,800 data entries each week.
 All data remains confidential, as required by law, and is released only in aggregate form.

 Accessing the Information

-Historical Data: Detailed historical data is available through the Export Sales Query System at: http://apps.fas.usda.gov/esrquery/
+Detailed historical data are available through the Export Sales Query System at: http://apps.fas.usda.gov/esrquery/